daronphang/programming-resources/architectures/software/event-driven/stateful-streaming/data-storage.md

 However, accessing network-attached disk has a much higher latency than physical local disk, and this can significantly reduce throughput cap.

-One major benefit of network-attached disk is that the state can be maintainede in the volume and migrated to new processing hardware as needed.
+One major benefit of network-attached disk is that the state can be maintained in the volume and migrated to new processing hardware as needed.
 When the processing node is brought back up, the network disk can be reattached and processing can resume where it left off, instead of being rebuilt from the changelog stream.

 ## Drawbacks